 Matthew Colpitts is Dean of Students at Interlochen Arts Academy.
 Matthew has extensive experience in student affairs.
 Previously, he worked in student affairs and emergency management at Utah State University.
 While at USU, he worked with the community to improve campus safety.
 Matthew was also the Associate Director of the Landmark College High School Program, serving as the senior student affairs official for the college’s program for high school students with learning disabilities.
 He also held several other important roles at Landmark, including staff representative to the trustees.
 He is currently a doctoral candidate, studying emergency management, higher education, and student affairs.

-Brandon Dawson is the Dean of Student Life of Elmira College in Southern New York.
-With thirteen years of experience in the field of higher education, Brandon brings with him knowledge and skills to manage and implement services and activities around student conduct and crisis management.
+With 15+ years of experience in the field of higher education, Brandon Dawson brings with him knowledge and skills to manage and implement services and activities around student conduct and crisis management.
 Brandon holds a Bachelor of Arts in Political Science with a concentration in Law and Justice, from the State University of New York College at Cortland and Masters in Educational Leadership from Manhattanville College.
 Brandon has served in numerous leadership roles including Vice President of Student Affairs at Endicott College and the Dean of Students in the Division of Student Affairs at Manhattanville College.
 Brandon has certifications in BASICS, Clery Compliance from the Clery Center, Sexual Assault Investigator Training from Boston University and is active member of various Student Affairs National Organizations.
 Alongside his professional roles, Brandon is recognized as an expert in campus safety and student conduct.
 He has presented regionally and nationally on both topics and been hired by colleges to speak on topics related to student safety.

 Catherine Downes’s combines her passion for supporting and challenging students to develop personal advocacy with her zeal for helping educational institutions utilize data in analyzing and shaping their resources, personnel and policies.
 Her career began as a Resident Director at Roanoke College, but rapidly progressed to Dean of Students and then Executive Director & Title IX Coordinator for a multi-campus university.
 Catherine deploys her twenty-five years of experience and acumen as a Senior Program Director at Campus Outreach Services.
 She oversees all Respect My Red Training Institutes, Gender and Sexual Misconduct Climate Surveys and analysis, as well as assists schools with risk management, policy development and program implementation.
 School administrators rave about her ability to quickly turn data into a mindful plan of action to better address risk issues, especially as they relate to gender, sexual misconduct, inclusivity, safety and overall wellness.
 Catherine also serves as the co-director of the Wellness Connect Webinar and Curriculum Series, coordinating live webcasts with nationally renowned experts, authors, researchers and advocates on pressing issues facing students, parents and educational institutions.